spring-attic/spring-mobile-samples/thorax-lumbar-client/README.md

 # thorax-lumbar-client

-A [Spring Mobile] sample app demonstrating the use of Spring Mobile to direct requests coming from a variety of devices to device-specific content that is created as the result of building a Thorax project with Lumbar.
+A [Spring Mobile] sample application demonstrating the use of Spring Mobile to direct requests coming from a variety of devices to device-specific content that is created as the result of building a Thorax project with Lumbar.

 ## Overview